The privacy of your personal information is important to Food Agribusiness Network ACN 605 969 480 (“us”, “we”, “our”).

-- contributing, by way of comments or recipes, to feedback and testimonials or other user comments through the herb e-cooking school;
+- contributing, by way of comments, to feedback and testimonials or other user comments;

 - contact us through the website or ask us to contact you after visiting our website;

-- you participate on our Twitter, Facebook and Pinterest pages;
+- you participate on our Twitter, Facebook, Instagram and LinkedIn pages;

 - you contact us by dealing with us over the phone or have contact with us in person.

-For example, if you become a member of the herb e-cooking school or if you subscribe to our e-newsletter, we may collect personal information such as your name and email address and you will be assigned a username or a unique user ID.
+For example, if you become a member of the Food & Agribusiness Network or if you subscribe to our e-newsletter, we may collect personal information such as your name and email address and you will be assigned a username or a unique user ID.
 When you enter a competition, we collect personal information from you such as your name, email address, mailing address and/or telephone number.
-When you make purchases on our websites, we will collect your order information including your credit card details and delivery address in order to arrange payment and delivery/shipment.
+When you make membership purchases on our websites, we will collect your order information including your credit card details and address.

 Occasionally, you may need to provide personal information about other individuals to us (e.g. about your authorised representatives).
 If so, we rely on you to inform those individuals that you are providing their personal information to us and to advise them that we can be contacted for further information.